Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 ## Week 6: Report 6 #
 ### 10/04/2024 - 10/10/2024

 This week I learned about the Stemma-QT module.
 I soldered for the first time in order to secure the pins on the Stemma-QT interface board.
 I then downloaded the provided project files and began to experiment with the acceleration/ gyroscopic sensor.
+After compiling and flashing the code successfully, the serial monitor produced the following values.

+I decided to install a serial plotter extension to better visualize the output values, and I modified the code to work with the serial plotter.
+The updated code and plot are shown below.
+For this data set, the sensor was at rest on a table.
+The table of variables shows the range of values for the acceleration in the x, y, and z directions and the angular velocity values in the x, y, and z directions.

+As shown, the values are not centered on zero despite the sensor being at rest, which suggests a need for calibration.
+I updated the code again so that the plot, while at rest, would center around zero.
+The photos below show the updated code to zero the data along with a plot of output values.
+For this plot, the sensor began at rest before being picked up and moved around.

+While this plot is improved in relation to zeroing the data, it is still demonstrating a lot of noise.
+I decided to average a span of values rather than plotting every output in an attempt to smooth the curves, minimize the noise, and filter the data.
+I updated the loop so that a range of values were averaged before that averaged value was plotted.
+The results of the updated code refined the values, which allowed me to zero the data more accurately.
+Once I adjusted the offset values, I ran the code again.
+The updated code and results are shown below.
+While offering improvement, there are still outliers that could be removed with potentially a low pass or high pass filter.

 I also worked with my project-2 team to create a proposal.
 The following quote from the introduction and objective section of our project proposal outlines our goals for the upcoming week.